Nucleus modules have a Viewer view and a Settings view. Control panel extensions have a Settings view only.

 ).

-In a =Settings view, the contents of any header element with the class nucleus-modal-caption
+In a Settings view, the contents of any header element with the class nucleus-modal-caption

-is displayed to contain your settings view, and is then removed from the document.
+dialog which is displayed to contain your settings view, and is then removed from the document.

 <h1 class="nucleus-modal-caption">Documents Settings</h1>

-The BeginNucleusForm Html helper is similar to the asp.net BeginForm Html helper.
+The BeginNucleusForm Html helper is similar to the ASP.net BeginForm Html helper.
 It creates a <form>

 tag which routes to an extension controller